ziplines/PublicNotes/Definitions.md

 - **"Cheetos"**: An alias to cheats/hacks *(used to obtain unobtainable ziplines)* since those words are not great in retrospect. *(this is common in Sword Vault Dale)*

 - **"Landscape"**: A technical term referring to the heightmap based terrain that is used in some parts of the map.
 Sometimes, this terrain exist below mesh based terrain.
-A clear indicator is if you go out of bounds and the floor goes in weird spikey patterns or very smooth rolling hills vibe. *(Zips can let you go through pieces of Landscapes)*
+A clear indicator of a Landscape is if you go out of bounds and the floor goes in weird spikey patterns or very smooth rolling hills vibe. *(Zips can let you go through pieces of Landscapes)*

 - **"Mesh Terrain"**: A technical term referring to 3D models are used to form a piece of terrain, such as cliffs, overhangs, and caves, as they are not possible with the heightmap based landscape system. *(Note: In cases where Mesh Terrain is used, the Landscape plane is either shifted down or completely removed.
 If you see double layered landscape, it was probably shifted down instead of removed...
 Also note that Landscape systems can only deform a 2D plane up and down, if a piece of land does more than that, it is likely Mesh-based Terrain)*